PORES Student Research Fellowship

 - Writing memos that summarize previous academic research or news coverage

-Students interested in the PORES fellowship should apply directly with the program by visiting the PORES website.
+Students interested in the PORES fellowship should learn more by visiting the PORES website.
 The website outlines the exact steps students need to take to apply for this specific fellowship and includes the application deadlines for each semester.
-Please address any questions about the PORES fellowship to Katie Steele, Assistant Director of PORES, by emailing email@example.com.
+Please address any questions about the PORES fellowship to Katie Steele, Assistant Director of PORES, by emailing firstname.lastname@example.org.